-- Continuing to promote education and ensure continuing education for our members
+- Continuing to promote education and ensure continuing professional development

-- Educating our communities on what a bookkeeper is
+- Educating communities on what a professional bookkeeper does

-- Providing guidance resources and support to the bookkeepers
+- Providing guidance, resources and support to bookkeepers

-- Developing our community where members feel a sense of belonging
+- Developing our community to one where members feel a sense of belonging

 Our core purpose

-The association exists to ensure bookkeepers are seen as professionals and to lobby on behalf of bookkeepers throughout NZ.
+The association exists to ensure bookkeepers are seen as professionals and to lobby on behalf of bookkeepers throughout New Zealand.